FrancescoMar04/ssh-bruteforce-detection-lab/README.md

 ---

-## Summary
+## Conclusion

-This project demonstrates a complete attack and defense cycle in a controlled lab environment.

-It highlights the importance of:
+This project demonstrates a complete attack and defense cycle in a controlled environment.
+It highlights the importance of proper system configuration, monitoring, and hardening techniques to mitigate common threats such as brute-force attacks against SSH services.

-* Proper system configuration
-* Monitoring and detection
-* Security hardening

----
+The lab provides practical experience in both offensive and defensive security, reinforcing core concepts relevant to system administration and cybersecurity roles.